 “There is only one health, but diseases are many.
 Likewise, there appears to be one fundamental force that heals, although the myriad schools of medicine all have their favorite ways of cajoling it into action.”—Robert O. Becker "The Body Electric"

-Themammalian stress mechanism(MSM) is the extracellular physiological mechanism that converts genetic information into embryological development and then maintains mature multicellular structures and regulates the “internal milieu” that sustains body cells.
-It is based on published, peer-reviewed research, and it is consistent with known science.
+Themammalian stress mechanism(MSM) is the extracellular physiological mechanism that converts genetic information into embryological development and then maintains mature multicellular structures (tissue repair) and regulates the “internal milieu” that sustains body cells (physiology).
+Its description is based on published, peer-reviewed research, and is consistent with known science.
 It is analogous to the coagulation cascade that was described during the era of stress research.

 The MSM consists of the nervous system, blood-borne liver enzyme factors VII, VIII, IX and X, and the vascular endothelium.
-It produces thrombin, soluble fibrin, and insoluble fibrin.
-The constantly fluctuating magnitude and location of these products produces a bewildering blizzard of effects that obscures the relative simplicity of the MSM.
+Combinations of nervous activity and tissue disruption affect the vascular endothelium, which alters the enzymatic interaction of factors VII, VIII, IX and X to generate thrombin, soluble fibrin, and insoluble fibrin.
+The constantly fluctuating magnitude and location of these products produces positive feedback that focuses MSM activity to enable tissue repair and produces a bewildering blizzard of effects that obscures the relative simplicity of the MSM.

 The MSM is the first stress mechanism to be discovered.
 Similar stress mechanisms characterize other vertebrate classes.
 Each adapts to a specific set of environmental circumstances and requires compatible anatomical, behavioral, and physiological characteristics.
 The MSM thus confers a unified theory of biologythat explains embryology, evolution, ethology, intelligence, anatomy, taxonomy, exercise tolerance, food requirements, temperature tolerance, dinosaurs, the Cambrian Explosion, Fight or Flight, and the origin and nature of life as well as physiology, pathology, and stress.

 A simplified diagram of the MSM.
 The MSM incorporates recent research that clarifies the relationships of stress, nervous activity, tissue disruption, tissue repair, hemostasis, and hemodynamic physiology.
 Sympathetic tone releases VWF from the vascular endothelium to close the capillary gate of the MSM, shown in red, which is analogous to the “intrinsic pathway” of the coagulation cascade.
 Parasympathetic tone, shown in green, releases nitric oxide (NO) from the vascular endothelium to open the capillary gate.
 The capillary gate regulates hemodynamic physiology.
 Tissue damage activates the “tissue repair mechanism,” shown in blue, that is analogous to the “extrinsic pathway” of the coagulation cascade, to enable tissue repair.
 The tissue repair mechanism regulates the orderly sequence of tissue repair.
 Thrombin effects are portrayed in yellow.
 A more detailed diagram of the MSM can be found here.